RTEMS/rtems-docs/c_user/key_concepts.rst

 true calendar form.
 Consequently, RTEMS maintains the current date and time.
 This allows selected time operations to be scheduled at an actual calendar date and time.
-For example, a task could request to delay until midnight on New Year’s Eve before lowering the ball at Times Square.
+For example, a task could request to delay until midnight on New Year's Eve before lowering the ball at Times Square.
 The data type ``rtems_time_of_day`` is used to specify calendar time in RTEMS services.